Council Membership

 John Worthington attended the Rutgers University School of Law and is currently employed by LEGAL ONE as an Education Law Specialist, the New Jersey Principals and Supervisors Association/The Foundation for Educational Administration (NJPSA/FEA).
 John was also the previous Director of the Office of Special Education Policy and Procedure and Acting Director for the Office of Special Education.
 Prior to his leadership role at the New Jersey Department of Education, he was the Manager for the Bureau of Policy and Planning, Coordinator of Policy and Development, Director of State Board Appeals, Hearing Examiner, and Coordinator of Dispute Resolution.
 John is a current member of the New Jersey, Pennsylvania and United States Supreme Court, Third Court of Appeals, and United States District Court, District of New Jersey Bars.
 John also identifies as a parent of a student with a disability.

-Dorothy McMullin is employed and tenured with Elizabeth Public Schools.
+Dr. Dorothy McMullen is employed and tenured with Elizabeth Public Schools.
 She currently holds the rank as the Director of Special Projects.
-Some of her responsibilities include oversight of nursing, coordinating early intervention services, K-3 literacy interventions, and local policies around intervention and referral services (I&RS).
+Some of her responsibilities include oversight of coordinating early intervention services, K-3 literacy interventions, and local policies around intervention and referral services (I&RS) and the Visual and Performing Arts.
 She is currently driving her district’s alignment for I&RS to the New Jersey Tiered Systems of Support (NJTSS) model, which includes conducting trainings and building capacity across all grade levels.
 She has had experience collaborating with the NJDOE on several projects including the Facilitated IEP Program Pilot and the IDEA Data Center partnership for reducing disproportionality.
-She reflects on her experience as an adjunct professor at both New Jersey City University and William Paterson University for Learning Disability Teacher Consultant (LDT-C) Preparation courses.
-Dorothy is also a parent of a student with comorbid disabilities and another with a speech-only Individualized Education Plan (IEP).
+She reflects on her experience as an adjunct professor at New Jersey City University and currently at William Paterson University for Learning Disability Teacher Consultant (LDT-C) Preparation and Special Education Teacher Preparation courses.
+Dorothy is also a parent of a student with disabilities.

 Elizabeth Alves, 2nd term